slendersnax/WADdup/README.md

 	- you can also change what Prefix Wine uses to load the game

 - as of v0.95 when resizing the window the new size is saved automatically
-	- **important**: when resizing to a larger size, some elements may get resized until you restart the program
+	- **important**: when resizing to a larger size, some elements may not get resized until you restart the program

 ### todo